Study Abroad in the Fall

 SIT programs: $1000 scholarship

-There is no additional application for these fall scholarships.
-They are extended automatically to all students who study abroad in the fall.
+These awards are extended automatically to all students who study abroad in the fall.
 For questions about how this funding will work in conjunction with your financial aid package, please reach out to your financial aid officer.

 Some popular VU abroad programs have capacity issues in the spring.
 This is not usually a concern in the fall, as lower fall enrollments nationwide mean a greater likelihood that you’ll get into your top-choice program!
 At many programs lower enrollments also equate to smaller class sizes and greater access to professors, especially in programs that utilize the study center model of instruction.
 Speak with a GEO advisor to see how this might play out at your destination.